CodeCraftsmanSandeep/Octopus/README.md

 # Design

 ER model and relational database model are one of those which can abstract and logically represent a real-world enterprise.
-Current design(relational model) of our 🐙:
+Current design(relational model) of 🐙:

 ![media/relational_model.jpg](media/relational_model.jpg)